crashoverride777/swifty-ads/README.md

 ## Add SwiftyAds.plist

-Create a new `SwiftyAds.plist` file like the demo project one and update with your app ids and settings
+Create a new `SwiftyAds.plist` file like in the demo project  and update with your ad ids and settings

 ## Usage